magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 * publish the `valip` library to [`clojars`](https://clojars.org/) to make it available to whomever will be interested.

 In this tutorial we're going to explain the first item only.
-In a next tutorial we'll deal with the next item.
+We'll deal with publishing in a further tutorial.

 ## Locally install valip